 \section{Experiments}

-We evaluate the efficacy of GRXForm across three distinct tasks chosen to assess the framework's capabilities in complementary settings: (1) broad structural generalization via goal-directed optimization of out-of-distribution molecular scaffolds; (2) few-shot rule transfer via a case study on prodrug design; and (3) sample-efficient instance optimization via the PMO benchmark.
+We evaluate the efficacy of AMORTIX across three distinct tasks chosen to assess the framework's capabilities in complementary settings: (1) sample-efficient instance optimization via the PMO benchmark; (2) broad structural generalization via goal-directed optimization of out-of-distribution molecular scaffolds; and (3) few-shot rule transfer via a case study on prodrug design.